-Possess an ‘A’ Stamp for hip dysplasia and a ‘Z’ Stamp for Elbow dysplasia or a suitable equivalent accepted by the German Shepherd Dog Council Of Australia (GSDCA)
+Possess a GSDCA ‘A’ Stamp for hip dysplasia and a ‘Z’ Stamp for Elbow dysplasia or a suitable equivalent accepted by the German Shepherd Dog Council of Australia (GSDCA).

 2. Applying for Breed Survey

 An Application for Survey Form (GSDCA BS1) may be downloaded from the GSDCA website.
-Contact the State Breed Survey Registrar Gillian Cafari on 54207385 for all the information.
-The completed form together with the relevant paperwork must be received by the registrar at least 7 days prior to the Survey date
+Look under About Us then click on Forms.
+Alternatively contact the Victorian State Breed Survey Registrar Gillian Cafari on 03 5420 7385 The completed form together with the relevant paperwork must be received by the registrar at least 7 days prior to the Survey date.

 e.
-For all imported animals a copy of the letter received from the National Breed Commission Chairman that details titles have been verified
+For all imported animals a copy of the Title Verification Certificate as received from the GSDCA Title Verification Registrar.

 3. On the Day